siyelo/blog/source/_posts/2010-06-07-github-gem-a-json-text-must-at-least-contain-two-octets-jsonparsererror.markdown

 comments: true
 categories: Open-Source
 author: Glenn Roberts
+avatar: /images/avatars/glenn.jpg
+image: /images/artwork/shuttle-takeoff.jpg
+headline: Matt Jones and I came up with a fix for this error during Dr Nic's OSS tutorial at RailsConf '10.
 ---

-Matt Jones and I came up with a fix for this error during Dr Nic's OSS tutorial at RailsConf '10.

 Seems like GitHub is not returning correct JSON for the `http://github.com/#{user}/#{project}/network_meta` endpoint.

 Fork our fix here: